 Key pieces: An unexpected arsenal of sequins, camo print, jacquard, boyfriend denim, and grandpa cardigans to mix and match.
 Rules to live by: layer fearlessly, and whenever in doubt, throw on a statement necklace and a great pair of heels.

-Who: Fashion market director at Cosmopolitan, former fashion market and beauty director at CR Fashion Book — and before that held accessories director and market editor posts at Teen Vogue and W, respectively.
+Who: Fashion editor and stylist, former fashion market director at Cosmopolitan and CR Fashion Book — and before that held accessories director and market editor posts at Teen Vogue and W, respectively.

 Why we love her: Practically a Fashion Week veteran at this point, with the résumé that proves it — we've loved watching Shiona hone her sophisticate-meets-rebel style.
 Without fail, there's at least one piece from every one of her outfits that we have to have, though her head-to-toe mashups (that typically border on edgy) are much harder to re-create, often crafted in layers of high-wattage accessories and designer finds.